jarusll/the-logs/index.md

 Helped out Xeon with his assignment today.
 Java isn't that bad.
 I'll give it a try someday.

+`"CL (and elisp!) provides the programmer with more than enough rope to hang themself."` - elisp-koans

 # 2022-03-29

 ### Plan for today